ZahraMirzaei/GSMPay-interview-task/README.md

 ## Demo

-you can see the app demo at:
+you can see the app demo at this URL:

 [GSMPay.co](https://gsm-pay-interview-task.vercel.app/)